 Distance 82km - Driving Time 1 hour 30 mins

-Popular with surfers, boaties and fishing enthusiasts, the island offers snorkelling, scuba diving, kayaking, 4WDriving and bushwalking, and is renowned for its native wildlife such as dolphins, turtles, manta rays, kangaroos, koalas, and spectacular shore views of the annual humpback whale migration.
-You might even get lucky and see ‘Migaloo’ one of the only Albino whales in the world.
+Marine life is a top attraction with the island being renowned for its native wildlife such as dolphins, turtles, manta rays, kangaroos, koalas, and spectacular shore views of the annual humpback whale migration.
+You might even get lucky and see ‘Migaloo’, one of the only Albino whales in the world.

 Stradbroke Island to Brisbane

 Distance 30km - Driving Time 30 mins